Overview for The Way of St James in Tyrol

 Transfers to/from Airports

 Seekirchen is 15 minutes from Salzburg by train.
-The train ride form St Johann to Salzburg takes 2-2.5 hours.
-Visit the OBB website for up-to-date timetables and fares.
+The train ride form St Johann back to Salzburg takes 2-2.5 hours.
+Visit the OBB website for up-to-date timetables and fares or check the link below.

 Airport transfers by train are recommended for this trip, as they are much cheaper and take less time than car or bus transfers.